kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/learning-strategies-while-learning.md

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/pteZxJpmo4I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+**Capture:** The first step is to capture information as quickly and comprehensively as possible.
+This involves actively listening, observing, and gathering relevant data.
+Some techniques to aid in capturing information include:
+- Abbreviations and symbols: Use abbreviations and symbols to quickly jot down key points or concepts.
+- Mind mapping: Create visual diagrams to connect ideas and show relationships between different concepts.
+- Dictation or voice recording: Use voice-to-text tools or recording devices to capture information verbatim, especially during lectures or meetings.
+- Keyword highlighting: Identify important keywords or phrases and highlight or underline them for easy reference.

+**Create:** Once the information has been captured, the next step is to create organized and meaningful notes.
+This involves reviewing and processing the captured information to transform it into a more coherent format.
+Here are some strategies for creating notes:

+- Structured outlines: Organize the captured information into a logical and hierarchical structure, using headings, subheadings, and bullet points.
+- Summarization: Condense the captured information into concise summaries, focusing on the main ideas and key supporting details.
+- Visual aids: Utilize charts, graphs, diagrams, or tables to illustrate complex concepts or relationships between different pieces of information.
+- Personalization: Add personal insights, reflections, or additional examples to enhance understanding and make the notes more relatable.

 ---

 ## Keeping a Learning Diary